Quantum Ising model on two dimensional anti-de Sitter space: Out-of-time-ordered Correlators

 The dependence of the speed of information spread on the position of the $V$ operator can be seen in Fig.~\ref{mod_otoc_vary_Vqubit} where it is compared with classical Python-Trotter simulations.
-The error bars in the simulation indicate jackknife error due to the choice of different sets of random unitaries.
+The error bars in the simulation indicate the jackknife error due to the choice of different sets of random unitaries.
 For a fixed number of unitaries $N_U$, the error can be reduced at the expense of increased computational resources, that is, by increasing the number of shots $N_{\rm shots}$.
-On the other hand, increasing the number of unitaries $N_U$ also reduces the error, allowing us to better approximate the trace in Eqn.~\ref{eqn_trace_ensemble} with the ensemble average on the right-hand side.
-On the other hand, the measured value with the IBM device deviates from the ideal Python Trotter results, indicating the presence of different sources of noise in the device.
+On the other hand, increasing the number of unitaries $N_U$ also reduces the error, allowing us to better approximate the trace in Eq.~(\ref{eqn_trace_ensemble}) with the ensemble average on the right-hand side.
+Clearly, the measured values obtained with the IBM device without mitigation deviate from the ideal Python Trotter results, indicating the presence of different sources of noise in the device.
 The mitigated results agree rather well and can depict the difference in speed due to the varied distance $d=|j-i|$ of the $W_i$ and $V_j$ operators.
-It would be intriguing to see if we can use more computational resources to compute the higher-order modified OTOC, which would help us estimate the OTOC using a quantum computer.
-Additionally, investigating the scrambling time and quantum Lyapunov exponents with quantum computers in different parts of the phase space could be an exciting avenue for future research.
+It would be intriguing to see in the future whether we can use more computational resources to compute higher-order modified OTOCs.

+Additionally, investigating the scrambling time and quantum Lyapunov exponents with quantum computers could be an exciting avenue for the future research.